jdidion/xphyle/README.md

 stdin = xopen(STDIN)

 # We have to tell xopen what kind of compression
-# to use when writing
+# to use when writing to stdout
 stdout = xopen(STDOUT, compression='gz')

 # Print all lines in a compressed file...